How to Achieve a Full Body Workout in Just 15 Minutes: A Quick Guide

 Conclusion

-You've just completed a full body workout in 15 minutes!
-This routine can be easily integrated into your daily schedule, whether it's before work, during lunch, or in the evening.
-Aim to do this workout 3 times a week, allowing for rest days in between.
-As you progress, consider increasing the number of reps or sets, or reducing rest time to challenge yourself further.
+With just 15 minutes, you can complete a full-body workout that fits into your busy schedule.
+Aim to perform this routine 3 times a week, allowing for rest days in between to let your muscles recover.
+As you progress, consider increasing the reps or sets or decreasing the rest time to challenge yourself further.

 Get Personalized Coaching with Real-Time Feedback